-The first Maserati SUV (Levante 350hp) which was only sold on internet in China broke a new record.
-The Italian brand sold 100 cars (which represend an amount of RMB 100 million in total) in only 18 seconds via T-Mall.
+The first Maserati SUV (Levante 350hp) which was only sold on the internet in China broke a new record.
+The Italian brand sold 100 cars (which represent an amount of RMB 100 million in total) in only 18 seconds via T-Mall.

-Last Wednesday, Alibaba’s auto business division anounced they started a strategic cooperation with Maserati.
+Last Wednesday, Alibaba’s auto business division announced they started strategic cooperation with Maserati.
 During this announcement, they reported that the car would only be sold online.
-In exchange, Alibaba would make a huge effort in promoting automobile e-commerce business for sales, marketing and global expension.
+In exchange, Alibaba would make a huge effort in promoting the automobile e-commerce business for sales, marketing, and global expansion.

-Maserati made the world premier of its first SUV in Geneva’s auto show earlier in March.
-This vehicle is only available via its Tmall flagship store in order to offer Chinese customers any model they want and a way to pay in advance a part of the car (they should pay the rest at the official store).
+Maserati made the world premiere of its first SUV at Geneva’s auto show earlier in March.
+This vehicle is only available via its Tmall flagship store in order to offer Chinese customers any model they want and a way to pay in advance for a part of the car (they should pay the rest at the official store).

 “As an online shopping platform, Maserati’s Tmall flagship store will integrate optimized resources in e-commerce promotion and market sales with Alibaba,” said Wang Li, the general manager of Alibaba’s automotive business division.

 … Last time we heard about Maserati in China was when a man destroyed his car at an auto show.
-News are getting better!
+The news is getting better!

-Read here: Man destroys his Maserati an auto show
+Read here: Man destroys his Maserati at an auto show